-In order to process credit and debit card payments, a merchant (any company that accepts credit cards) will need a merchant services provider.
-But what is a merchant services provider, and how does it fit into a credit card transaction?
-The basic credit/debit card transaction works like this.
-Your customer has a credit/debit card that they got from their bank.
+In order to process bank card payments, a merchant (any company that accepts cards) will need a merchant services provider.
+But what is a merchant services provider, and how does it fit into a bank card transaction?
+The basic transaction works like this: Your customer has a card that they got from their bank.
 You enter the card data into LoanPro and click to process a payment.
 LoanPro sends the payment information to Authorize.net.
-Authorize.net sends the transaction to your merchant services provider who sends it to the credit card processor (Visa, MasterCard, American Express, etc.).
-The credit card processor signals the transfer of funds from the customer’s account to your account, completing the transaction.
+Authorize.net sends the transaction to your merchant services provider who sends it to the bank card processor (Visa, MasterCard, American Express, etc.).
+The processor signals the transfer of funds from the customer’s account to your account, completing the transaction.

 So, what should you look for in a merchant services company?
-We believe that your first priority should be price.
-There is also something to be said for a company that will be there when you need to ask questions, or a company that will help you sign up for additional services like Authorize.net.
-LoanPro spent significant time and effort finding Select Bankcard and negotiating the best prices for our customers.
-Even if you have a merchant services provider already, we find that the savings with Select Bankcard will be enough to offset some of your other company costs or even the entire cost of using our loan management software.
+For many lenders, the first priority is pricing, and LoanPro's relationship with Select Bankcard provides the best available price for our customers.
+However, there is also something to be said for a company that will be there when you need to ask questions, or a company that will help you sign up for additional services like Authorize.net.

-Your merchant services provider will charge you fees.
-There are a lot of them, but here is a list of the fees you might pay to help you become a more informed shopper when trying to find the right provider.
+Additionally, your merchant services provider will charge you fees.
+There are a lot of them, but next we'll cover a list of fees you may run into so you can become a more informed shopper when trying to find the right provider.

-- Interchange Reimbursement Fees and Assessments: These are the fees the card-issuing banks and the credit card associations charge for each transaction, and they represent the largest expense merchants (should) pay per sale and per month.
+- Interchange Reimbursement Fees and Assessments: These are the fees the card-issuing banks and the card associations charge for each transaction, and they represent what the largest expense merchants (should) pay per sale and per month.
 Interchange fees typically consist of a percentage of each transaction accompanied by a flat per transaction fee (2.10% + .10).
 Assessments are typically based on a percentage of the total transaction volume for the month.
 Examples of these non-negotiable interchange and assessment merchant account fees include: Merit 1/ecommerce/CNP fees, NABU/APF/data usage fees, Dues and assessments.
-Each card association publishes their interchange and assessment fees online (e.g. Visa, MasterCard, Discover, American Express).
+Each card association (e.g. Visa, MasterCard, Discover, American Express) publishes their interchange and assessment fees online.
 Remember, these are the wholesale rates.
 Now, let’s say you’re on an interchange-plus pricing structure.
 Your processor will quote you something like (.25% + .10).
 THAT is their markup.
 That is the amount that they will add to the wholesale rates.
-But, if you’re on a tiered pricing plan, you’ll get a quote with the Qualified, Mid-Qualified, and Non-Qualified rates that we talked about earlier.
-Those quotes have the margin baked right into the quote, thus making it more difficult to tell what the processors margin is.
+But, if you’re on a tiered pricing plan, you’ll get a quote with the Qualified, Mid-Qualified, and Non-Qualified rates.
+Those quotes have the margin baked right into the quote, thus making it more difficult to tell what the processor's margin is.

 - Terminal Fees: These are charged to merchants who have physical stores where they directly swipe a customer’s card.
 If you run a business online, you will not have to worry about this.
 Some providers try to lock merchants into terminal leases, but as we’ve mentioned before, don’t lease a terminal.
 Most of our favorite providers will encourage you to buy your machine outright for a low one-time fee.
-This can save literally thousands of dollars in the long-run.
+This option can, literally, save you thousands of dollars in the long-run.
 For an example of this, check out Helcim.

 - PCI Fees: These are fees paid to the Payment Card Industry, either for noncompliance or compliance.
 In the case of noncompliance, you have to pay because your business is not upholding PCI standards, which could cost you even more money in the long run.
 In the case of compliance, you have to pay the merchant account provider to make sure you remain in line with the regulations at all times.
 Unfortunately, some providers charge for this service without actually providing it, so you need to make sure you are being cared for at all times.

 - Annual Fees: These are fees charged every year to cover the basic use of a provider’s services.
-In my opinion, this is a bogus fee.
+In our eyes, this is a bogus fee.
 Most of the better merchant account providers will not charge it.

 - Monthly Fees: These are fees that are charged each month, usually for the purpose of covering call center costs.
 Ironically, most of the phone calls that come in are the result of mistakes made by the merchant account providers, making them the cause of their own fees.
 If you’re looking for the lowest monthly fee possible (a good idea if you have a low volume) take a look at Payline Data.
 They have a plan for just $5 per month.